panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 ## 4. Conclusion

-Be aware that applying the destructuring `const { prop1, prop2 } = defineProps()` you lose the reactivity of props.
+Be aware that by applying the destructuring `const { propA, propB } = defineProps()` you lose the reactivity of props.

 There are mainly 2 approaches to solving the lost reactivity.

-The first one is to simply not destructure props, but rather access the props directly using a property accessor: `props.prop1`, `props.props2`.
+The first one is to simply not destructure props, but rather access the props directly using a property accessor: `props.propA`, `props.propsB`.

-The second approach involves deliberately using the props as an object of refs: `const { prop1, prop2 } = toRefs(props)`.
+The second approach involves deliberately using the props as an object of refs: `const { propA, propB } = toRefs(props)`.
 This keeps the reactivity after destructuring.
-Then you can access properties as standalone refs, e.g. `props1.value`, `prop2.value`, etc.
+Then you can access properties as standalone refs, e.g. `propsA.value`, `propB.value`, etc.

-*What tricky cases of reactivity losing in Vue do you know?*
+*What tricky cases of reactivity loss in Vue do you know?*